Checking for non-preferred file/folder path names (may take a long time depending on the number of files/folders) ...

 2. Operation rules for each reservoir expressed as “if–then–else” statements

-3. Python scripts and instructions for running, training, and transferring GDROMs
+3. Python scripts and instructions for using and training GDROMs

 Subject Keywords